Updated November 25, 2025

 The reversal: (find the cause of the psr’s, not by asking why, but by imagining what I would see if I didn’t do psr’s to myself.)

-Because poor me if I didn’t (feel like giving up because I’m finding all this fault with myself),
+Because poor me if I didn’t (feel like giving up because I’m caught in the momentum of finding fault with and fixing (called editing) the words I created on my first try),

 namely, the delay in the pleasure of getting over the grief from the loss